Malaga 0-2 Real Madrid

 Corner, Málaga.
 Conceded by Keylor Navas.

 Attempt saved.
-Mikel Villanueva (Málaga) right footed shot from outside the box is saved in the top left corner.
+Mikel Villanueva (Málaga) right footed shot from the centre of the box is saved in the top left corner.
 Assisted by Federico Ricca with a headed pass.

 Corner, Málaga.
 Conceded by Danilo.